Cryptocurrency Dashboard UI Concept

 Please share your feedback about color choice and placement of the elements.

-If you like what you see, don't forget the press the ❤️ icon and follow me dribbble and instagram to show some love.
+If you like what you see, don't forget the press the ❤️ icon and follow me dribbble and other social platforms to get exciting contents and tips.

 I upload fresh ideas and freebies on daily basis both on instagram and dribbble.
 So make sure you follow me on dribbble too.